apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 ## <a id="Operator_expressions">Operator Expressions</a>

 Operators perform a specific operation on the input values or expressions.
 The syntax of an operator expression is as follows:

     OperatorExpression ::= PathExpression
                            | Operator OperatorExpression
                            | OperatorExpression Operator (OperatorExpression)?
                            | OperatorExpression <BETWEEN> OperatorExpression <AND> OperatorExpression

-SQL++ provides a full set of operators that you can use within its statements.
+The language provides a full set of operators that you can use within its statements.
 Here are the categories of operators:

 * [Arithmetic Operators](#Arithmetic_operators), to perform basic mathematical operations;
 * [Collection Operators](#Collection_operators), to evaluate expressions on collections or objects;